-Read about our flock to Marion 2022 expedition.
+Read about our Flock to Marion 2022 expedition.
 A once-in-a-lifetime venture into the Southern Ocean was the announcement.
 It would be Birdlife South Africa’s next Flock at sea, and Marion Island was our destination.
-Having read about how successful the previous Flocks had been and all the positive comments and excitement, it was an easy decision to get on board.
+Having read about the success of the previous Flocks and all the positive comments and excitement, it was an easy decision to get on board.
 Now, all I needed to do was convince my wife to join me in what was dubbed the event of the year amongst the birding fraternity.

-A group of the most enthusiastic birders from South Africa and abroad, venturing into the Southern Ocean on a cruise liner in search for these vulnerable seabirds.
-Read about our experience and enjoy these memorable moments as we learned about the plight that most seabirds face in their struggle for survival.
+A group of enthusiastic birders from South Africa and abroad ventured into the Southern Ocean on a cruise liner in search of these vulnerable seabirds.
+Read about our experience and enjoy these memorable moments as we learn about the plight of most seabirds in their struggle for survival.

 Bon Voyage!

-As the MSC Orchestra sailed out of the Cape Town Harbour, we needed to pinch ourselves to make sure that this wasn’t a dream.
+As the MSC Orchestra sailed out of Cape Town Harbour, we needed to pinch ourselves to ensure this wasn’t a dream.
 After three years of careful planning and many hurdles, Birdlife South Africa’s Flock to Marion was underway.
 We were heading into the roughest, stormiest ocean in the world.
-We were going where no cruiseliner had dared venture before, the Southern Ocean and specifically Prince Edward and Marion Island.
+We were going where no cruise liner had dared venture, the Southern Ocean, specifically Prince Edward and Marion Island.

 Prince Edward Islands

-Prince Edward Island is only 45 square kilometres, with no permanent scientists based on this Island to ensure the natural state is maintained.
+Prince Edward Island is only 45 square kilometres, and no permanent scientists are based on it to maintain its natural state.

 These Islands are safeguarded by the Prince Edward Island Marine Protected Area to preserve and care for the Fauna and Flora on and around the Islands.
 It is an important breeding area for 29 bird species: five albatross, 14 Petrel, and four Penguin species, amongst others.